ME3Tweaks/EAINDecompiler/README.md

 This software is licenced under MIT, and uses LuaDec51.

 ## Technical info
 These files contain a magic header (EAIN), and the remaining data is a single-byte cipher xor'd onto them.
-In the case of Mass Effect games, it is 0xB4.
+In the case of Mass Effect games, it is 0xB4 (this program will only apply 0xB4 cipher).